WilkeoCom/ma-voix/docs/README.md

 This boilerplate is open to suggestions and contributions, documentation contributions are also important! :)

 ## Acknowledgments

-This boilerplate is forked and modified from [node-api-boilerplate](https://github.com/talyssonoc/node-api-boilerplate) - [Talysson de Oliveira Cassiano](https://github.com/talyssonoc) :clap:
+This boilerplate is forked and modified from [node-ddd-boilerplate](https://github.com/joshuaalpuerto/node-ddd-boilerplate) - [Joshua Alpuerto](https://github.com/joshuaalpuerto) :clap:

 ## License

-MIT License - fork, modify and use however you want.
+MIT License.